psychoinformatics-de/psychoinformatics-www/content/pages/research.rst

   <section class="alternate">
     <h3>DataLad</h3>

+Data are key ingredients of science, but interesting data are often scattered across many different locations, with heterogenous access methods, and are packaged in a multitude of structures and formats.
+This makes it hard to discover, obtain, and re-use existing data.

-This is a software engineering project that aims to deliver a data management tool that is ideally suited for projects like our *studyforrest* effort.
+Datalad is a software engineering project that aims to deliver a data management tool that aids data discovery, to simplify and homogenize access to data across many providers, and to re-share data with a community.
+One could think of Datalad as "Git for collections of datasets".

+A such, this software is ideally suited for projects like our *studyforrest* effort.
 It applies the successful model of collaborative, decentralized open source software development to the domain of managing and sharing (scientific) data.
 Please see the `software page </software.html>`_ for more information.

 .. figure:: {filename}/img/datalad_figure.png
-   :alt: map to buried treasure
+   :alt: Datalad data flow overview
    :width: 100%
    :figwidth: 100%
    :align: center

-   Somewhat accurate, but shortish description of what is going on.

-   Multiline too!
+   Datalad facilitates and homogenizes data exchange between peers, and tracking of resources from data portals.
+It is data format agnostic and exposes meta data to ease data discovery.
+Access to sensitive data is supported via configurable authentication schemes.

 This project is executed in collaboration with `Yaroslav Halchenko (Dartmouth College) <http://haxbylab.dartmouth.edu/ppl/yarik.html>`_, and is co-funded